dxiao2003/contract-actor/README.rst

 -------------------

 A ``DeferrableActor`` is an ``Actor`` that includes a special implicit ``ExecutionContext`` that schedules functions to be called within the message-processing loop of the actor.
-This guarantees that ``Future``s and ``Promise``s that are used within the ``DeferrableActor`` are thread-safe, since we are guaranteed that an actor can only process one message at a time.
+This guarantees that ``Future``'s and ``Promise``'s that are used within the ``DeferrableActor`` are thread-safe, since we are guaranteed that an actor can only process one message at a time.
 Because the execution class is set as implicit within the definition of ``DeferrableActor``, all subclasses will automatically use it by default and no additional configuration needs to be done.